honganh1206/playground/go/Goroutines.md

 ---
-id: Gorountines
+id: Goroutines
 aliases: []
 tags: []
 ---

-Tags: #review
+# Goroutines

 A lightweight thread managed by the Go runtime.
 We can think of it as the async-await mechanism in C#: A little helper we can call to do something for us in the background while we are busy with other stuff.

 ```go
 go f(x, y, z)
 // Start a new gorountine
 // We evaluate f, x, y , z during the CURRENT gorountine, while the execution of f happens in the NEW gorountine
 f(x, y, z)